 On June 6th, 1944, the Allied Forces stormed the beaches of Normandy, France and began the greatest military campaign the world has ever known.
-Pivotal to their success that day was the courageous actions of a 24-year-old sergeant in the 2nd Ranger Battalion, Bro.
-Leonard G. "Bud" Lomell.
+Pivotal to their success that day was the courageous actions of a 24-year-old sergeant in the 2nd Ranger Battalion, Brother Leonard G. "Bud" Lomell.

 It has been 76 years since the Allied Forces stormed the beaches of Normandy and the most remarkable military effort in human history began.
 The task was so great, and those who fought did so with such convictions and bravery that we cannot help but take pause and honor them each year.
 Among the heroes that served the fateful morning of June 6, 1944, was a 24-year-old sergeant and platoon leader in the 2nd Ranger Battalion, Bro.
 Leonard G. "Bud" Lomell.
 His actions that day were so courageous and essential to the war effort, renowned historian Stephen Ambrose dubbed Lomell as the single individual — other than Gen. Dwight D. Eisenhower — most responsible for the success of D-Day.